xmtp/xmtp-dot-org/docs/integrations/uinbox.md

 # Inbox Widget

+The `UInbox` widget is a floating messaging component designed to allow for integrating web3 messaging in any website.

 <div className="widget-container">
 <UInbox env={"production"} relative="false" />
 </div>

-The UInbox widget is a React component designed to provide a user interface for interacting with an inbox-like structure.
-It offers programmatic control to open and close the inbox and can be integrated into various parts of an application.

 ### Props